petertengg/petertengg.github.io/Programming/_posts/2025-08-05-how-i-build-my-personal-site-with-jekyll-and-minimal-mistakes-part-2.md

   - "Github Pages"
 ---

+*Edit 2025-08-28*: This three-part series describes the original design of my site, which is now obsolete.
+However, the techniques and features presented remain useful for Jekyll development, so I’m keeping it here for future reference.
+{: .notice}

 ## Introduction

 This is Part 2 in a three-post series, where I sum up the journey of building my website.
 If you haven't, make sure to read [Part 1: Setup and Design Decisions](/programming/2025-07-29-how-i-build-my-personal-site-with-jekyll-and-minimal-mistakes-part-1).
 In this part, I continue with the implementation process.
 I will show how the amusingly named `monkey patching` helped me overcome another technical challenge, and we’ll explore how to customise a Jekyll theme to your liking.